AngryBeaver/beavers-crafting/README.md

 ### 0.2.x rollTable result
 you now can produce a random Potion. breaking change 0.1.x -> 0.2.x

-## Upcoming Changes
-### "any" of ingredient (initial 0.3.x, cusomized 0.6.x)
-I want to create recipes with "any" xxx e.g. (weapon,mushroom,etc) therefor i may need some new fields in recipe or a new subtype ingredient
-- 0.3.0
-currently it will only take randomly from avaiable items on actor in required quantity.
-- 0.6.0 customized "anyOf"
--
-the precast is wrong it always shows that AnyOf is not available.

-### results should include rollTables (done 0.2.x)
-I want to create a random potion.
-### macro
-I want to be able to add macros to recipes. giving them more flexibility e.g. get damage on certain recipes where you failed your check.
-### ingredients/potions/recipes package (done 0.4.x)
-The identity of ingredients works best when the item originates from compendium
-- I want a compendium package with lots of garbage items (mushrooms etc. that you can drop as loot)
-- I want a compendium package with various potions (dnd5e is so borring here)
-- I want a compendium package with recipes using the above two as a starter package for other creators.
-### hooks for the crafting process
-Once the process is stabilized
-- I want to create hooks to make live easier for other developer that invent recipe packages that needed a little special extra
-- or developers that might extend specials to this module

 ## Notes
 ### Currency reorder